dentarg/auth0-blog/_posts/2017-07-13-developing-secure-restful-apis-with-spring-boot.markdown

 ## Securing Spring Applications with Auth0

-Securing *Spring* applications with Auth0 is very easy and brings a lot of great features to the table.
-With Auth0, we have to write just a few lines of code to get a solid [identity management solution](https://auth0.com/docs/identityproviders), including [single sign-on](https://auth0.com/docs/sso/single-sign-on), [user management](https://auth0.com/docs/user-profile), support for [social identity providers (like Facebook, GitHub, Twitter, etc.)](https://auth0.com/docs/identityproviders), [enterprise (Active Directory, LDAP, SAML, etc.)](https://auth0.com/enterprise), and our [own database of users](https://auth0.com/docs/connections/database/mysql).
+Securing Spring applications with Auth0 is very easy and brings a lot of great features to the table.
+With Auth0, we only have to write a few lines of code to get a solid [identity management solution](https://auth0.com/docs/identityproviders), including [single sign-on](https://auth0.com/docs/sso/single-sign-on), [user management](https://auth0.com/docs/user-profile), support for [social identity providers (like Facebook, GitHub, Twitter, etc.)](https://auth0.com/docs/identityproviders), [enterprise (Active Directory, LDAP, SAML, etc.)](https://auth0.com/enterprise), and our [own database of users](https://auth0.com/docs/connections/database/mysql).

 [To learn the best way to secure *Spring Security API endpoints* with Auth0, take a look at this tutorial](https://auth0.com/docs/quickstart/backend/java-spring-security).
-Besides providing tutorials for backend technologies (like *Spring*), [the *Auth0 Docs* webpage also provides tutorials for *Mobile/Native apps* and *Single-Page applications*](https://auth0.com/docs).
+Besides providing tutorials for backend technologies (like Spring), [the *Auth0 Docs* webpage also provides tutorials for *Mobile/Native apps* and *Single-Page applications*](https://auth0.com/docs).

 ## Conclusion

-Securing *RESTful Spring Boot API* with *JWTs* is not a hard task.
-This article showed that by creating a couple of classes, and extending a few others provided by *Spring Security*, we can protect our endpoints from unknown users, enable users to register themselves, and authenticate existing users based on *JWTs*.
+Securing RESTful Spring Boot API with JWTS is not a hard task.
+This article showed that by creating a couple of classes and extending a few others provided by Spring Security, we can protect our endpoints from unknown users, enable users to register themselves, and authenticate existing users based on JWTS.

-Of course that for a production-ready application we would need a few more features, like password retrieval, but the article demystified the most sensible parts of dealing with *JWTs* to authorize requests on *Spring Boot* applications.
+Of course that for a production-ready application we would need a few more features, like password retrieval, but the article demystified the most sensible parts of dealing with JWTS to authorize requests on Spring Boot applications.